 Mezzo-soprano Shelley Cox is originally from New Zealand but lived for many years in Oxfordshire after coming to the UK as a student.
-She has recently moved to Bristol, and now lives in the corner of a large building site that is gradually taking shape as a community of eco-homes called Water Lilies.
+A few years ago she moved to the corner of a large building site in Bristol, which is finally taking shape as a community of eco-homes called Water Lilies.

 She initially trained as a flautist, but strayed from music for some time, studying philosophy at Oxford, then working as a commissioning editor in academic publishing, a scheduler at Radio 4, an English teacher in rural Tanzania, and a computer programmer.
 A renewed focus on music came after discovering singing, and the unique possibilities it offers by combining words and music.